Getting the Garden Summer Ready

-With winter hopefully being left behind, it is the perfect time to get out in the garden and sort it out ready for the new growth, new planting and of course for the kiddies.
+With winter hopefully being left behind, it is the perfect time to get out in the garden to begin to get it summer ready.
+To sort it out ready for the new growth, new planting and of course for the kiddies.
 I’ve lost count of the number of times I’ve had to say to Jake it’s too cold or wet to enjoy being out there so I am definitely ready for this to change.

 I’ve worked hard to transform our tiny garden over the last few years and it has become a labour of love, so each spring I tend to take a good look at what needs doing, what could do with going, get an idea of what new plants and flowers we could add and I begin planning.

-Here are a few tips to get your garden summer ready:
+Here are a few of my tips to help to get your garden summer ready:

 Clearing the Leaves

 After having what has felt like the longest winter ever my garden, lawn and gutters are littered with the dead leaves left over.
 Before I even begin to tackle any other jobs I always clear these away first.
 It is boring and backbreaking but it has to be done to allow for new growth and prevent your current plants from being damaged.
 My top tips are to invest in some good gardening gloves, a rake for the lawn and find your patience!